 For those of us who accidentally practice intermittent fasting due to our lifestyles but practice little else in the way of staying healthy and active, there’s a chance you’re doing more harm than good without even knowing it.

-IF alone (accidental or not) is not enough to help you lose weight or keep you healthy.
+I.F. alone (accidental or not) is not enough to help you lose weight or keep you healthy.
 It should always be paired with regular exercise, eating healthy and living well.
-Accidental intermittent fasting is, therefore, another great reason to maintain a healthy lifestyle – because, just in case you’re doing it without realizing it, you’re still as healthy as you can be.
+In all things health-related the key is, of course, balance and learning to understand and listen to your own body.

 When it comes to periodic fasting, the old adage “everything in moderation” is key.
-At GOCO Hospitality, we say “IF” is good overall, but if your main goal is to lose weight, best to pair it with other healthy lifestyle practices that bolster your chances and keep you at your peak.
-If you’re doing it by accident, great, but be sure to keep your body in good shape to avoid damaging your lean muscle.
+At GOCO Hospitality, we say “I.F.” is good overall, but if your main goal is to lose weight, best to pair it with other healthy lifestyle practices that bolster your chances of remaining at your peak.
+If you’re doing it by accident, great, but be sure to keep your body active and in good shape to avoid a reduction in lean muscle mass.